Apply to Become a Student

 - We aim to deliver a broadly based, multi-disciplinary and demanding PhD training programme which will prepare you for your future career.

-- On completion of the programme you will have expert knowledge in the area of photonic systems development relevant to your research project; project and programme management skills; teamwork, communication and leadership skills and the ability to seek optimal solutions to complex or multifaceted problems.
+- On completion of the programme you will have expert knowledge in the area of integrated photonic and electronic systems relevant to your research project; project and programme management skills; teamwork, communication and leadership skills and the ability to seek optimal solutions to complex or multifaceted problems.

 - You will be placed at either Cambridge or UCL where the Centre is led by world-leading academics assisted by industry partners and stakeholders providing a route into future employment in the rapidly expanding field of photonics research.

-- You will receive a stipend of £15,226 (Cambridge) or £17,090 with London weighting (UCL) per annum tax free, plus UK/EU fees for four years (conditions apply).
+- You will receive a stipend in line with current EPSRC stipend rates tax free, plus UK/EU fees for four years (conditions apply).

 - All students study at both universities – desks, IT and facilities are available to all Centre students at both Universities as required for their projects.